-In accordance with the Higher Education Act (HEA) of 1965, as amended, WGU must make available information regarding the types of graduate and professional education in which graduates of the university’s four-year degree programs enrolled.
+In accordance with the Higher Education Act (HEA) of 1965, as amended, WGU must make available information regarding the types of Graduate and Professional education pursuits in which graduates of WGU’s four-year degree programs have enrolled.

 By submitting you will receive emails from WGU and can opt-out at any time.

 We're emailing you the app fee waiver code and other information about getting your degree from WGU.

 Have questions about applying?Get application help from an Enrollment Counselor.Complete a request for more info and we'll contact you shortly.